 Seeing Toronto from new angles with Tinggly and iFlyTOTO: view of Toronto from up above

-As my ears began popping on takeoff a small wave of fear began to fill my floating body, but a short internal dialogue convinced me that everything is totally fine, I’ve flown before, and the man behind this “wheel” has flown commercial airplanes, I am in safe hands, free to enjoy the view.
+As my ears began popping on takeoff a small wave of fear began to fill my floating body, but a short internal dialogue convinced me that everything is totally fine, I’d flown before, and the man behind this “wheel” had flown commercial aeroplanes, I am in safe hands, free to enjoy the view.

 In retrospect, as we laughed a few hours later over dinner, it was a little scary to be basically sitting in a chair, coasting with the wind over the city on the tiniest plane I’ve ever been on.
 It is a unique experience and one that was much needed after this very long lockdown.